aydin41k/maths/README.md

 I originally developed it to make it fun for my son to learn basic maths.
 Then used it to make it fun for myself to learn React.

+The code is live (and editable) on Codepen: https://codepen.io/aydin4ik/pen/WMXXOQ

 Always looking for contributions/improvements/etc. PR's are welcome.

 How to PR: https://help.github.com/en/articles/creating-a-pull-request